-There are certain realities you need to know about finding work in Berlin and with the ongoing pandemic, a recession, and higher than normal unemployment rates, finding work is unfortunately, more difficult than ever.
+In this article, we’ll explore just why it’s easier for some than others and highlight realities you need to know about when looking for work in Berlin.
+We’ll also address the effects of the pandemic, which include slowed migration levels, a recession, and higher than normal unemployment rates.
+So while finding work is not impossible, it’s unfortunately, more difficult than ever.

 The Real Deal About Finding Work In Berlin In 2020

 We believe it’s important to learn about the reality of working in Berlin long before you pack your bags and move here.
 If you know about potential obstacles you may face, you’ll know exactly what you need to do to overcome them, like learning German for example.
 We’ll point you to plenty plenty of resources to help you navigate the experience of looking for work in Berlin, like Make It In Germany’s quick check to find out about your chances at finding work here.

 Why Is It So Hard To Find Work In Berlin?

 It depends on a number of factors, including what you do for a living, which languages you speak, whether or not you need a work permit, your level of education, where you live, and much more: